isaomatsunami/JudgingTheJudges/README.md

 # Judging The Judges
-This is a R notebook of Judging the Judges.
+This is an R notebook of Judging the Judges.
 All data is extracted from the official results by International Skating Union(http://www.isu.org/figure-skating/figure-skating-events/grand-prix-of-figure-skating)